hglm/patches/README.md

 nonetheless not insignificant benefit is seen.
 The changes keep using the regular register file, without using vfp or NEON, minimizing overhead.
 In its current form the patch may break older ARM architectures or (more likely) cause a performance regression for them.
+Note that the specific optimizations that are optimal for a platform may depend highly on the details of the particular SOC implementation and may not be the same for platforms sharing the same ARM architecture.

 Tested platforms: